kthcloud/MAIA/README.md

 # Deploying a MAIA Namespace

-To deploy a MAIA namespace in a Kubernetes cluster, the script `MAIAKubeGate_deploy_MAIA_namespace` can be used.
+To deploy a MAIA namespace in a Kubernetes cluster, the script `MAIA_deploy_MAIA_namespace` can be used.
 The script requires a configuration file with the following parameters:

 ```yaml